Chinese Car Brands

 Hanteng Autos Logo

-The official name of this automaker is Jiangxi Hanteng Automobile Co, Ltd. It was founded in 2013, after which it immediately started building its factory in Shangrao, Jiangxi Province.
-Now, it is a large private enterprise with three subsidiaries and a lineup of vehicles of its own design.
-The key specialization of the brand is research and practical application of the latest technologies for fuel-efficient and “green” cars, as well as the production of spare parts.
+The official name of this automaker is Jiangxi Hanteng Automobile Co, Ltd. It was founded in 2013 and started building its factory in Shangrao, Jiangxi Province.
+Now, it is a large private enterprise with three subsidiaries and a lineup of vehicles of its design.
+The brand’s key specialization is research and practical application of the latest technologies for fuel-efficient and “green” cars and producing spare parts.

 Denza